vonkanehoffen/wix-style-react/src/DropdownBase/README.API.md

 ### Uncontrolled selection behaviour

 In this mode, the `<DropdownBase/>` component will manage it's own state of the currently selected option.
-You can retreive the selected option in the render prop (via the `selectedOption` property described above) using the `onSelect` callback prop.
+You can retrieve the selected option in the render prop (via the `selectedOption` property described above) using the `onSelect` callback prop.
 If you'd like to set an initially selected option, use the `initialSelectedId` prop.